Document

 What are the Golden Rules of Accounting?

 These rules will assist in identifying which account to credit and which one to debit.
-The accounting golden rules are a set of three principles that allow one in simplifying the complex rules of bookkeeping.
+The accounting golden rules are a set of principles that allow one in simplifying the complex rules of bookkeeping.

 According to these rules, you must determine the type of account for each transaction.
 Now, each account type has its own set of principles that needs to be applied for every single transaction.